makersacademy/chitter-challenge/README.md

 _Wow, I should definitely have just started with this, it has replaced almost all of code in the Peep class, providing even more functionality right out of the box._

 - Added activerecord, sinatra-activerecord, and rake gems to gemfile.
-- Created a migration to create the peeps table use `rake dg:create_migration NAME=create_peeps`
+- Created a migration to create the peeps table use `rake db:create_migration NAME=create_peeps`
 - Filled in the generated migration file with the table schema.
 - Created a database/yml with details of where databases to connect to.
 - Used the built in timestamps feature to set the `created_at` column of the peeps table.